 United Kingdom: Delete Para 43

-Egypt: Establishing environments that will facilitate economic and social development on a foundation of human rights and the rule of law.
+Egypt: Establishing needed environments that will facilitate economic and social development on a foundation of human rights and the rule of law.

 IFIP: Similar to other points mentioned before.

-USA: Establishing environments that will facilitate economic and social development on a foundation of human rights and the rule of law.
+USA: Establishing environments that will facilitate economic and social development on a foundation of human rights.

 Building models of governance at national, regional, and international levels that are open, transparent, and inclusive, and encourage multistakeholder participation in policy development and decision-making.

-Columbia: Building models of governance at national, regional, and international levels that are open, transparent, and inclusive, and encourage multistakeholder participation in policy development and decision-making.
+Columbia: Building models of governance at national, regional, and international levels that are open, transparent, efficient and inclusive, and encourage multistakeholder participation in policy development and decision-making.

-Sweden: Building models of governance at national, regional, and international levels that are open, transparent, and inclusive, and encourage multistakeholder participation in policy development and decision-making.
+Sweden: Building models of multistakeholder governance at national, regional, and international levels that are open, transparent, and inclusive,

 JCA: Building models of governance at national, regional, and international levels that are open, transparent, inclusive and accessible, and encourage multistakeholder participation in policy development and decision-making.